weapons-and-armor

 The Framea: A Uniquely Germanic Weapon

 Modern experiments with replica frameae show that they could be thrown accurately up to 20–30 meters, and when thrown with force, could penetrate a wooden shield.
-The lightweight head allowed for a high velocity, and the narrow point concentrated the impact force.
+The lightweight head allowed for high velocity, and the narrow point concentrated the impact force.
 In melee, warriors could reverse the spear and use the butt of the shaft to strike, or grip it mid-shaft for a quick thrust.
+The framea's flexibility also meant that if it struck a shield, the head could bend, making it difficult to extract—a feature that could disable an opponent's shield.

 The Angon: A Specialized Javelin

 Another type of Germanic throwing spear was the angon, similar to the Roman pilum but with a longer iron shank.
 The angon had a barbed head designed to lodge in an enemy's shield, making the shield heavy and unwieldy.
 If the angon struck a shield, the barb prevented easy removal, and the long iron neck could bend, further disabling the shield.
 This tactic was used to disrupt shield walls and expose the enemy to follow‑up attacks.
-However, the angon was less common than the framea and appears more frequently in later Frankish contexts.
+The angon was less common than the framea and appears more frequently in later Frankish contexts, but it represents a specialized evolution of the throwing spear concept.

 Combat Tactics with Throwing Spears